-5.1 No objection to the thermal upgrades or the replacement of the heating infrastructure and consider that the applications meet the requirements of the NPPF.
-Overall the proposed new heating systems are considered to have a low impact on the architectural significance of the interiors of the Furthermore, the works would be largely reversible, residential units. therefore they would not prejudice the installation of new technologies as they evolve in the future, while minimising impact on historic fabric.
-Historic England was pleased to be involved in pre-application discussions about these proposals which, following the exploration of a range of options, appear to be well considered.
+5.1 Authorised the local authority to determine the listed building consent as they think fit.
+No objection to the thermal upgrades or the replacement of the heating infrastructure and consider that the applications meet the requirements of the NPPF.
+Overall the proposed new heating systems are considered to have a low impact on the architectural significance of the interiors of the residential units.
+Furthermore, the works would be largely reversible, therefore they would not prejudice the installation of new technologies as they evolve in the future, while minimising impact on historic Historic England was pleased to be involved in pre-application fabric. discussions about these proposals which, following the exploration of a range of options, appear to be well considered.
 We acknowledge that the proposals will cause noise and disturbance to residents.
 However, the proposals seek to address long term issues with heat loss to windows and doors and the provision of heating across the estate.
-In our view, the proposals that are the subject of these applications are likely to have a minimal impact upon the special architectural and historic interest of the building
+In our view, the proposals that are the subject of these applications are likely to have a minimal impact upon the special architectural and historic interest of the building.